 - The Family Physician is an effective clinician.

-- The Family Physician is a resource to a defined practice population.
+- The Family Physician is a resource for a defined practice population.

 - To advance the professional competence and proficiency of all Family Physicians in Alberta.